 A wireless control system consists of 2 components, the transmitter you hold in your hands along the receiver you place within your drone.
-Dramatically simplifying things here, your drone transmitter will examine your rod inputs and ship them via the atmosphere to your receiver at close time.
+Dramatically simplifying things here, your drone transmitter and receiver will examine your rod inputs and ship them via the atmosphere to your receiver at close time.

 When the receiver gets this information, it moves it on to a Best Drone Transmitters Review that makes the drone transfer.
 The radio may have four different stations for each management on the sticks and some additional ones for almost any auxiliary buttons.